Three Lessons from My Husband’s Descent into Dementia

 My husband presented well, well into dementia

-Well into dementia, my husband had the capacity to present well for short periods until he tired.
-This is apparently particularly true for individuals who are used to being in command of situations and communicating with others, particularly when dealing with familiar topics.
+Well into dementia, my husband had the capacity to present well, at least for short periods before he tired.
+This is apparently common, particularly for individuals who are used to being in command of situations and communicating with others, and particularly when they are dealing with familiar topics.

 So in brief meetings with people my husband thought highly of, such as family members, colleagues, and doctors, he could appear to be his old self.